Workshop in the History of Material Texts

 HMT About Search Events Impact

-If you would like to receive announcements about upcoming meetings, please sign up for our listserv here.
+If you would like to receive announcements about upcoming meetings, please sign up for our listserv here; click on Get Password under Options on the right-hand side of the page to get started.

 Founded by Peter Stallybrass in 1993, the Workshop in the History of Material Texts has been influential in its broad approach to the topic.
 We are interested in all aspects of how texts take material form and circulate in the world, from printed books, manuscripts, scrolls, and tablets, to e-readers, websites, hard disks, and server farms; from illuminations, woodcuts, and engravings, to GIFs and TIFFs; from title pages, flyleaf advertisements, and dealer catalogues, to listservs and email signatures.
 Speakers also routinely discuss printing and publishing histories, authorship, reception, piracy, and other themes related to the communications circuits within which these texts circulate.